On Tilted Losses in Machine Learning: Theory and Applications: Additional Experiments and Experimental Details

 \subsubsection{Hyperparameters}

-\paragraph{Selecting $t$.} In Section~\ref{sec:exp:pca} where we consider positive $t$'s, we select $t$ from a limited candidate set of $\{0.1, 1, 2, 5, 10, 50, 100, 200\}$ on the held-out validation set.
+\paragraph{Selecting $t$.} In Section~\ref{sec:exp:fairness} where we consider positive $t$'s, we select $t$ from a limited candidate set of $\{0.1, 1, 2, 5, 10, 50, 100, 200\}$ on the held-out validation set.
 For initial robust regression experiments, RMSE changed by only 0.08 on average across t; we thus used $t=-2$ for all experiments involving noisy training samples (Section~\ref{sec:exp:robustness} and Section~\ref{sec:exp:multi_obj}).

-\paragraph{Other parameters.} For all experiments, we tune all other hyperparameters (the learning rates, the regularization parameters, the decision threshold for ERM$_{+}$, $\rho$ for~\citep{duchi2019variance}, $\alpha$ and $\gamma$ for focal loss~\citep{lin2017focal}) based on a validation set, and select the best one.
+\paragraph{Other parameters.} For all experiments, we tune all other hyperparameters (the learning rates, the regularization parameters, the decision threshold for ERM$_{+}$, $\rho$ for~\citep{duchi2019variance}, {the quantile value for CVaR (i.e., $\alpha$ in Eq.~\eqref{eq: cvar})~\citep{rockafellar2000optimization}}, $\alpha$ and $\gamma$ for focal loss~\citep{lin2017focal}) based on a validation set, and select the best one.
 For experiments regarding focal loss~\citep{lin2017focal}, we select the class balancing parameter ($\alpha$ in the original focal loss paper) from $\texttt{range}(0.05, 0.95, 0.05)$ and select the main parameter $\gamma$ from $\{0.5, 1, 2, 3, 4, 5\}$.
-We tune $\rho$ in~\citep{duchi2019variance} such that $\frac{\rho}{n}$ is selected from $\{0.5, 1, 2, 3, 4, 5, 10\}$ where $n$ is the training set size.
-All regularization parameters including regularization for linear SVM are selected from $\{0.0001, 0.01, 0.1, 1, 2\}$.
+We tune $\rho$ in~\citep{duchi2019variance} such that $\frac{\rho}{n}$ is selected from $\{0.5, 1, 2, 3, 4, 5, 10\}$ where $n$ is the training set size. {We tune $\alpha$ for CVaR from $\{0.1, 0.3, 0.5, 0.7, 0.9\}$.} All regularization parameters including regularization for linear SVM are selected from $\{0.0001, 0.01, 0.1, 1, 2\}$.
 For all experiments on the baseline methods, we use the default hyperparameters in the original paper (or the open-sourced code).

 We summarize a complete list of main hyperparameter values as follows.